sclavijosuero/cypress-schema-validator/README.md

 ### Results for AJV Schema Validation VS zod Schema Validation

-One of the significant advantages of using this plugin is that it presents results to the user in a consistent format, regardless of whether the AJV Schema Validator or Zod Validator is used.
+One of the significant advantages of using this plugin is that it presents results to the user in a consistent format, regardless of whether the AJV Schema Validator or ZOD Validator is used.
 This ensures that if the plugin's user decides to switch between validators, the results remain uniform and consistent.

 This provides a layer of abstraction that manages how the results are presented, allowing the user to focus solely on the results themselves.

-If we compare the results presented by the cypress-schema-plugin for AJV validation and Zod validation side by side, we can observe that the data mismatch results displayed in the Cypress UI, as well as the nested tree view of the validated data, remain consistent.
+If we compare the results presented by the cypress-schema-plugin for AJV validation and ZOD validation side by side, we can observe that the data mismatch results displayed in the Cypress UI, as well as the nested tree view of the validated data, remain consistent.
 This ensures an identical user experience when identifying schema issues.

 The only slight differences are the schema error properties presented in the Cypress Log and the console, as these are provided by the specific validator.
 This allows users to inspect the results in the original validator format, if they are more familiar with it.